piggy bank next to little ballet slippers

 Prenatal costs

 Baby costs can start piling up even before Baby is born.
-Prenatal vitamins are sure to ring you up quite a bit, as might the cost of your food if you’ve made major changes to your diet to eat healthier.
-Maternity clothes, prenatal classes, and healthcare provider appointments may also start to add up, so it’s not unreasonable to spend upwards of $1,500 – $2,000 for prenatal care and precaution.
-These amounts can vary quite a bit depending on your insurance coverage, out of pocket healthcare costs, dietary changes, what sort of prenatal classes you choose to take, and how many new clothes you need or choose to buy.
-One place to potentially save?
-See how far you can creatively stretch your pre-pregnancy wardrobe – and how comfortably you can physically stretch your clothes as your waistline expands.
-And if you have friends who have recently been pregnant, you can always see if you can borrow any maternity items from their wardrobe.
+Prenatal vitamins are sure to ring you up quite a bit, as might the cost of your food if you’ve made major changes to your diet.
+Maternity clothes, prenatal classes, and healthcare provider appointments may also start to add up.
+These amounts can vary quite a bit depending on your insurance coverage, out-of-pocket maximums, dietary changes, what sort of prenatal classes you choose to take, and how many new clothes you need or choose to buy.

 Hospital costs